ALMSIVI/novel-tools-py/docs/references.md

 **Arguments:**
 - out_dir (str): The working directory.
 - debug (bool, optional, default=False): If set to True, will print the error message to the terminal.
-- default_volume (str, optional, default=default): If the volume doesn't have volumes, specify the directory name to place the chapter files.
+- default_volume (str, optional, default=default): If the volume does not have volumes, specify the directory name to place the chapter files.
 - intro_filename (str, optional, default=_intro.txt): The filename of the book/volume introduction file(s).
 - write_blank (bool, optional, default=True): If set to True, will write blank lines to the files.
 Sometimes blank lines serve as separators in novels, and we want to keep them.